stephanlin/java-notes/README.md

 ## Map
 You can read about Map implementations [here](http://docs.oracle.com/javase/tutorial/collections/implementations/map.html).

-The three general-purpose Map implementations are **HashMap**, **TreeMap** and **LinkedHashMap**.
+The three general-purpose Map implementations — **HashMap**, **TreeMap** and **LinkedHashMap**.
 If you need SortedMap operations or key-ordered Collection-view iteration, use TreeMap; if you want maximum speed and don't care about iteration order, use HashMap; if you want near-HashMap performance and insertion-order iteration, use LinkedHashMap.
 LinkedHashMap provides two capabilities that are not available with LinkedHashSet.
 When you create a LinkedHashMap, you can order it based on key access rather than insertion.
 In other words, merely looking up the value associated with a key brings that key to the end of the map.
 Also, LinkedHashMap provides the removeEldestEntry method, which may be overridden to impose a policy for removing stale mappings automatically when new mappings are added to the map.
 This makes it very easy to implement a custom cache.

 ### Iterate over each entry in a Map